 Please see the report sent out as to financials for the LDC.

-Question: re surplus noted last year at AWSC this is being reduced at this point because we have no income but there is operating expenses.
+Question: Where did the $30,000 surplus in the LDC come from?

 There is a reserve fund that may have to be used.
 LOC/LDC is working on a working budget.

 LOC explained the financials to answer questions.
 The aim is break even and maintain the prudent reserve.